Diisopropyl-fluorophosphatase

+This hydrolyses the nerve agent, diisopropyl fluorophosphate, to diisopropylphosphate and fluoride ion.
+The enzyme from Loligo vulgaris has been shown to detoxify a wide variety of similar nerve agents.

-This enzyme belongs to the family of hydrolases, specifically those acting on ester bonds phosphoric-triester hydrolases.
+This enzyme is a hydrolase, specifically one acting on ester bonds phosphoric-triester hydrolases.
 The systematic name is diisopropyl-fluorophosphate fluorohydrolase.
-Other names in common use include DFPase, tabunase, somanase, organophosphorus acid anhydrolase, organophosphate acid anhydrase, OPA anhydrase, diisopropylphosphofluoridase, dialkylfluorophosphatase, diisopropyl phosphorofluoridate hydrolase, isopropylphosphorofluoridase, and diisopropylfluorophosphonate dehalogenase.
-It employs one cofactor, divalent cation.
-At least one compound, chelating agent is known to inhibit this enzyme.
+Other names in use include DFPase, tabunase, somanase, organophosphorus acid anhydrolase, organophosphate acid anhydrase, OPA anhydrase, diisopropylphosphofluoridase, dialkylfluorophosphatase, diisopropyl phosphorofluoridate hydrolase, isopropylphosphorofluoridase, and diisopropylfluorophosphonate dehalogenase.
+It requires a divalent cation such as calcium as a cofactor and is inhibited by chelating agents.